pnuu/fmiopendata/wfs.md

     * geoid
         * Geoid of the location for which to return data.
         * Geoid of the location for which to return data.
 (ID from geonames.org)
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
     * height
         * Height from the topography of forecast model
         * The request parameter specifies height in meters from the topography of forecast model.